slamora/brackets-wiki/Extensions2.md

     /*
      * @param {ServiceRegistry} services
      */
-    var init = function (services) {
+    var load = function (services) {
         services.commands.add("Show Message", "showMessage", function showMessage() {
             alert("This is the fun message.");
         });
         services.menus.viewMenu.addItem("showMessage", null, "first");
     };
-    exports.init = init;
+    exports.load = load;
 });
 ```

 This code also works in a restartless way.
 The ServiceRegistry object keeps track of everything set up on behalf of the extension.

-The specially formatted comment ([JSDoc](http://usejsdoc.org/) comment) in front of the init function tells Brackets' code hinting that the `services` parameter is a `ServiceRegistry` object.
+The specially formatted comment ([JSDoc](http://usejsdoc.org/) comment) in front of the load function tells Brackets' code hinting that the `services` parameter is a `ServiceRegistry` object.
 The prototype provides information about `ServiceRegistry` objects to the code hinting.

 ![CodeHint services](screenshots/extensions2/CodeHint_services.png)